-The more you stretch the more you will benefit.
+The more you stretch, the more you will benefit.
 Consequently, you will increase your flexibility and greatly reduce the chances of injury.
-Most people know this already but in the words of Bruce Lee, ‘Knowing is not enough, we must apply’.
+Most people know this already, but we must apply in Bruce Lee’s words, ‘Knowing is not enough.

 - Yoga for Flexibility (https://somuchyoga.com/how-to-become-more-flexible/)